programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 * [Scholars' Lab website's public code repo](https://github.com/scholarslab/scholarslab.org)

 ### Acknowledgements
-We are grateful for the advice and collaboration of this lesson's editor, Anandi Silva Knuppel, as well as our reviewers.
+We are grateful for the advice and collaboration of this lesson's editor, Jessica Parr, as well as our reviewers Jesse Sadler and M. Willis Monroe.

 The bulk of this [lesson’s text](https://github.com/scholarslab/scholarslab.org/blob/master/docs/authoring-and-editing.md) was adapted from internal, context-specific documentation.
 That original text was co-authored by Scholars’ Lab staff, especially Amanda Visconti, Ronda Grizzle, Brandon Walsh, Laura Miller, and Beth Mitchell, and improved via testing and feedback from numerous Scholars’ Lab staff and students.
 The authors list for this lesson includes "Scholars' Lab Community" to acknowledge the contributions of these collaborators to leading to this lesson.

 ## Footnotes
-[^1]: Technically, once you commit something (regardless of what branch you're working on), what you've written is publicly visible—to anyone who thinks to visit our repo, switch to your particular branch, and look at your commits, or to web crawlers (e.g. powering search engines or preserving popular websites).
+[^1]: Technically, once you commit something (regardless of what branch you're working on), what you've written is publicly visible to anyone who thinks to visit our repo, switch to your particular branch, and look at your commits, or to web crawlers (e.g. powering search engines or preserving popular websites).
 Your work won't appear on your website until you've merged it back into the default branch, though.
 If you'd like to prevent others from seeing your in-progress and finished code in your repo, you can visit your repo's settings to change it from a "public" to "private" repo.
 When this lesson was written, repos with 3 or fewer collaborators can be made private for free, but you must pay to make repos private if you work with more collaborators.
 [^2]: See "[Ten Hot Topics Around Scholarly Publishing](https://www.mdpi.com/2304-6775/7/2/34/htm#sec2dot7-publications-07-00034)" by Johnathan  P. Tennant, et al.
 [^3]: See _[Planned Obsolescence: Publishing, Technology, and the Future of the Academy](https://nyupress.org/9780814727881/)_ and  _[Generous Thinking: A Generous Approach to Saving the University](https://jhupbooks.press.jhu.edu/title/generous-thinking)_, both by Kathleen Fitzpatrick; and _[Open: The Philosophies and Practices that are Revolutionizing Education and Science](https://www.ubiquitypress.com/site/books/10.5334/bbc/)_, edited by Rajiv S. Jhangiani and Robert Biswas-Diener.
 [The Debates in Digital Humanities(https://dhdebates.gc.cuny.edu/) series has several contributions that began life as blog posts.
 [^4]: Technically, we started off serving ScholarsLab.org from GitHub Pages, but we now use a script that updates the site over on our own servers, whenever we make changes to the default branch on GitHub.
 Hosting your site on a different server than GitHub Pages is an option that gives you more control over your site, including the ability to run some types of code that GitHub Pages won't allow.
 As *The Programming Historian* emphasizes use of free resources such as GitHub Pages, in this lesson we do not cover hosting your site on other servers you run or pay for.